• Our Wander

 9-Day Kyushu Itinerary: Our Fukuoka to Kagoshima Route

 Planning a Sakura trip requires flexibility, as peak bloom can shift due to weather.
-We opted to self-drive to maintain full control over our schedule.
+We opted to self-drive πŸš™ to maintain full control over our schedule.
 This choice allowed us to "chase" the blossoms at our own pace, staying longer at the parks we loved and skipping areas that hadn't peaked yet, completely unencumbered by bus or train timetables.

 We focused on the southern loop towards Kagoshima rather than eastwards to Nagasaki, as Sakura historical data showed this route offered a better chance of hitting "mankai" (full bloom) across multiple varied landscapes.
+Here’s the route we took.

 9D8N Itinerary (in Sequence)